bluecatlabs/gateway-workflows/Community/service_point_watcher/README.md

 Click *"ADD"*
 A configured SNMP server should appear in the *SNMP Trap Server List* table above.
 If you need to add more than one server, repeat the process above.
-If you need to delete a server, click on the check box of each server on the *SNMP Trap Server List* and click *"DELETE"*.
+If you need to delete a server, click on the check box of each server on the *SNMP Trap Server List* table and click *"DELETE"*.

 Click *"SAVE"* to save settings.